Your Bi-fold door questions, answered

 The cost of course changes as you change your spec so the best advice is to visit local showrooms and see what is available and then get at least three quotes on your agreed spec.

-What material should you use? u-PVC, Timber or Aluminum?
+What material should you use? u-PVC, Timber or Aluminium?

 u-PVC will provide the best thermal insulation.
 Energy-efficient Bi-fold Doors ‘concertina’ back upon themselves to create a stunning entranceway that lets the best of the outdoors in, and can be installed so that the doors sit inside or outside the property when folded back.